AAAAAXfda-zz/FastJS/README.md

 The console should now display `[0, 4, 8, 12, 16]`.
 That was easy, wasn't it?
 Let's break done what we've done:

-- `turbojs.run`'s first parameter is the previously allocated memory.
+- `FastJS.run`'s first parameter is the previously allocated memory.
 The second parameter is the code that will be executed for each value in the array.
 - The code is written in an extension of C called GLSL.
 If you are not familiar with it, there is some good documentation on the internet.
 If you know C (or JS and know what types are), you'll pick it up in no time.
 - The kernel code here consists just of the main function, which takes no parameters.
 However, kernels can have any number of functions (except zero).
 - The `read()` function reads the current input value.